Take your chance when it is available

-There is a story my mother told me when I was young.
+There is a story my mother told me when I was five.
 It was about a clan called "Mbari ya Ngeeka" in English: The Dilly Dalliers.
 They always wished to do something but never did.
 Time always ran out before they could even get started.
-When an opportunity passed them, the Ngeeka clansmen and women were always the first to lament, "We wish we knew."
+When an opportunity passed them, the Ngeeka clansmen and women were always the first to lament, "We wish we did."
 Mbari ya Ngeeka are well spread out in the geographical area that I serve.
 Many are stuck in powerful countries but in weakened positions because their work IDs expired ages ago.
 Some are clogged by poor mentalities inflicted upon them by their cousins "Mbari ya Ndiri (the clan of the have-nots)."